 Although her professional studies have been harp based, Adrienne is also a versatile flutist and pianist and has been playing both for over 20 years.
 She has 10 years of experience playing the flute, piano and organ at Catholic church services in Westchester, New York.

-Adrienne is the Community Liason and Social Media Chair of the American Harp Society Phoenix Chapter and the former Fundraising and Social Chair of the professional women’s music fraternity, Sigma Alpha Iota.
+Adrienne is the President of the Phoenix Chapter of the American Harp Society and the former Fundraising and Social Chair of the professional women’s music fraternity, Sigma Alpha Iota.